StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Multiple universes are the least interesting thing.

-And it was generally considered a bit too fringe.
+And that was generally considered a bit too fringe.

 So I played the multiverse very close to my chest.

-And I even wrote some papers when I was a grad student.
+And I didn't even, I even wrote some papers when I was a grad student.

 I didn't show my advisor until after he had signed my PhD thesis.